supakeen/pinnwand/doc/index.rst

 ``pinnwand`` is trying to stay as small and lean of a project as possible.
 Open a ticket first if you have a specific feature in mind.

-You can read more about contributing on our our :ref:`contributing` page.

 Table of Contents
 =================
 .. toctree::